 - Confirmed payment guarantees – Requires the bank to pay a certain amount to a buyer on behalf of the seller by a specified date.
 This acts as an irrevocable obligation.

-- Performance bond – A performance bond serves as collateral that will cover a buyer’s costs if the services or goods provided by a contractor do not meet its contractual requirements.
+- Performance bonds – Performance bonds act as surety bonds to protect the buyer’s costs if the goods or services delivered by a contractor do not fulfill the contractual requirements.

 Get in touch today on 02 9416 0670.

 *DISCLAIMER: No person should rely on the contents of this publication without first obtaining advice from a qualified professional person.
 This publications sold on the terms and understanding that (1) the authors, consultants and editors are not responsible for the results of any actions taken on the basis of information in this publication, nor for any error in or omission from this publication; and (2) the publisher is not engaged in rendering legal, accounting, professional or other advice or services.
 The publisher, and the authors, consultants and editors, expressly disclaim all and any liability and responsibility to any person, whether a purchaser or reader of this publication or not, in respect of anything, and of the consequences of anything, done or omitted to be done by any such person in reliance, whether wholly or partially, upon the whole or any part of the contents of this publication.
 Without limiting the generality of the above, no author, consultant or editor shall have any responsibility for any act or omission of any other author, consultant or editor.